-For young people leaving foster care, the daily struggle with adult responsibilities often makes planning for the future and pursuing higher education or training very difficult.
-The John H. Chafee Foster Care Independence Act of 1999 addressed the challenges faced by young people from foster care with programs to help youth transition to adulthood.
+The John H. Chafee Foster Care Independence Act of 1999 addressed the challenges faced by young people from foster care with programs to help them transition to adulthood.
 Drawing from best practice of FC2S’s work with foster youth, in 2002 the Education Training Voucher (ETV) Program was designed as a federally-funded, state-administered initiative to provide funding and support for post-secondary education.

-Eligible students may receive grants of up to $5,000 per year for up to five years or until their 23rd birthday.
+Eligible students may receive grants of up to $5,000 per year for up to five years or until their 26th birthday (in most states).
 ETV funds can be combined with other grants or scholarships to minimize or eliminate the need for student loans.

 “The ETV Program is not just financial aid, it is a system of academic and social support designed to help students successfully complete their education and become independent contributing members of society.” – Eileen McCaffrey, Executive Director of Foster Care to Success